Employee Skills Assessment: 8 Steps to Evaluate Workforce Competencies

 But onboarding isn’t just about ticking boxes.
 A strong checklist supports the basics while still allowing for adaptation to each employee’s unique role, needs, and experience level.

-Why is An Employee Onboarding Checklist Important To New Hires?
+Why Is an Employee Onboarding Checklist Important to New Hires?

 Improved new hire productivity